-The proceeds we receive from the sale of the securities will be used for general corporate purposes.
-We will receive, in aggregate, \$1,000 per security issued, because, when we enter into hedging transactions in order to meet our obligations under the securities, our hedging counterparty will reimburse the cost of the Agent's commissions.
+to meet our obligations under the securities, our hedging counterparty will reimburse the cost of the Agent's commissions.
 The costs of the securities borne by you and described beginning on page 3 above comprise the Agent's commissions and the cost of issuing, structuring and hedging the securities.

-On or prior to the pricing date, we hedged our anticipated exposure in connection with the securities by entering into hedging transactions with our subsidiaries and/or third party dealers.
+On or prior to March 7, 2014, we hedged our anticipated exposure in connection with the securities by entering into hedging transactions with our subsidiaries and/or third party dealers.
 We expect our hedging counterparties to have taken positions in the stocks constituting the underlying indices, in futures and/or options contracts on the underlying indices or the component stocks of the underlying indices listed on major securities markets.
-Such purchase activity could have increased the initial index value of an underlying index and, as a result, could have increased (i) the coupon barrier level for such underlying index, which is the level at or above which such underlying index must close on each observation date in order for you to earn a contingent monthly coupon (depending also on the performance of the other underlying index), and (ii) the downside threshold level for such underlying index, which is the level at which the underlying index must close on the final observation date so that you are not exposed to the negative performance of the worst performing underlying index at maturity (depending also on the performance of the other underlying index).
-Additionally, our hedging activities, as well as our other trading activities, during the term of the securities could potentially affect the value of such underlying index on the observation dates and, accordingly, whether we pay a contingent monthly coupon on the securities and the amount of cash you receive at maturity, if any http://www.sec.gov/Archives/edgar/data/895421/00009501031300455
+Such purchase activity could have increased the initial index value of an underlying index, and, as a result, could have increased (i) the coupon barrier level for such underlying index, which is the level at or above which such underlying index must close on each observation date in order for you to earn a contingent monthly coupon (depending also on the performance of the other underlying indices), and (ii) the downside threshold level for such underlying index, which is the level at or above which the underlying index must close on the final observation date so that you are not exposed to the negative performance of the worst performing underlying index at maturity (depending also on the performance of the other underlying indices).
+Additionally, our hedging activities, as well as our other trading activities, during the term of the securities could potentially affect the value of such underlying index on the observation dates, and, accordingly, whether we pay a contingent monthly coupon on the securities and the amount of cash you receive at maturity, if any (depending also on the performance of the other underlying indices).